Songdowon International Children's Camp, Wonsan

 During the walk, there are various signs with different maths and language puzzles on them, as well as the names of the different trees and plants.

 There are around 6 beds per room.
-The boys room is blue and the girls room is pink.
+The boys' rooms are painted blue, pink is imaginitively chosen for the girls' rooms.

 The bedrooms are located on the second floor.